 A team led by Duke University’s Amanda Lea looked at how maternal and paternal relatives could influence a female’s rank as she grows up.
 They studied a population of yellow baboons (Papio cynocephalus) in Kenya, living near Mount Kilimanjaro, that's been under close observation since 1971.

-To determine dominance rankings, they analyzed interactions between pairs of females from nine social groups using data spanning from 1977 to 2010.
+To determine dominance rankings, they analysed interactions between pairs of females from nine social groups using data spanning from 1977 to 2010.
 A higher-ranked female would harass those lower in the ranks, reminding them of her right to first dibs on food or nice resting spots.
-When she bares her teeth, lunges forward.
+When she bares her teeth, lunges forwards.
 Slaps the ground, the subordinate female cowers and grimaces in fear, then averts her gaze or just slinks away.

 The team then compared each female’s social ranking at sexual maturity (or menarche, her age at her first period) with her ranking when she became a mother for the first time.
 This allowed them to track social mobility across early adulthood.

 By the time they became mothers, 22 percent of the females either climbed up or fell down the baboon social ladder.
 The team found strong evidence that the support of mothers and maternal sisters were behind these changes.

 Females who'd slipped in the ranks had mothers who spent less time with them while they were growing up.
 This could happen if their group split.
 If the mothers died before their daughters reached adulthood.
 The team saw this happen with a young female named Abby, whose mother died when she was two.
 Abby never achieved her expected rank.
 Mothers intervene on behalf of their daughters in any playground spats over food or mates, helping to insure their daughters’ place in the pecking order, Alberts explains.